STMicroelectronics/FP-SNS-MOTENV1/Projects/STM32F401RE-Nucleo/Applications/IKS01A2/MOTENV1/README.md

+## <b>MOTENV1 Application Description</b>

-# MOTENV1 Application Description for STM32F401RE with X-NUCLEO-IKS01A2 expansion board
+Application for NUCLEO-F401RE with X-NUCLEO-BNRG2A1 and X-NUCLEO-IKS01A2 expansion boards.

+Example Description:

-The MOTENV1 is an STM32Cube function pack which lets you connect your IoT node to a smartphone via BLE and use a suitable AndroidT or iOST like the ST BLE Sensor app to view real-time environmental sensor data and motion sensor data.
+The MOTENV1 is an STM32Cube function pack which lets you connect your IoT node to a smartphone via BLE and use a suitable Android or iOS like the ST BLE Sensor app to view real-time environmental sensor data and motion sensor data.
-The package also enables advanced functionality such as sensor data fusion and accelerometer-based real-time activity recognition, carry position, gesture recognition, pedometer, motion Intensity and campass.
+The package also enables advanced functionality such as sensor data fusion and accelerometer-based real-time activity recognition, carry position, gesture recognition, pedometer, motion Intensity and compass.

-This firmware package includes Components Device Drivers, Board Support Package and example application for the following STMicroelectronics elements:
- - X-NUCLEO-BNRG2A1 Bluetooth Low energy expansion boards
- - X-NUCLEO-IKS01A2 Expansion board for four MEMS sensor devices:
-   - HTS221, LPS22HB, LSM6DSL, LSM303AGR
- - NUCLEO-F401RE NUCLEO board
- - MotionFX (iNEMOEngine PRO) suite uses advanced algorithms to integrate outputs from multiple MEMS sensors in a smartway, independent of environmental conditions, to reach optimal performance.
-Real-time motion-sensor data fusion is set to significantly improve the user experience, increasing accuracy, resolution, stability and response time.
- - MotionAR software provides real-time activity recognition data using MEMS accelerometer sensor
- - MotionCP software provides carry Position recognition data using MEMS accelerometer sensor
- - MotionGR software provides Gesture recognition data using MEMS accelerometer sensor
- - MotionPM software provides Pedometer recognition data using MEMS accelerometer sensor
- - MotionID software provides real-time Motion Intensity recognition data using MEMS accelerometer sensor

 The Example application initizializes all the Components and Library creating 3 Custom Bluetooth services:

  - The first service exposes:
    - the HW characteristics related to MEMS sensor devices: Temperature, Humidity, Pressure, Magnetometer, Gyroscope, Accelleromenter and LED status.